 The sentence below shows how to correctly use a comma with such as:

-In this office, you’ll see many types of people, such as young and old.
+In this zoo, you’ll see many types of animals, such as lions, tigers, penguins and bears.

-The phrase such as young and old is nonrestrictive, so a comma is needed.
+The phrase such as lions, tigers, penguins and bears is nonrestrictive, so a comma is needed.
 What does nonrestrictive mean?
-It means the sentence is still true even if you can take the phrase out of it: In this office, you’ll see many types of people.
+As our graphic above states, it means the sentence is still true even if you can take the phrase out of it: In this zoo, you’ll see many types of animals.

 Proper Use of Such As Without a Comma